You’ve heard the counter-argument time and time again:

 Are pencils designed to misspell words?

 Regardless of your stance on guns, gun ownership, gun regulation, gun control, or gun whatever, the whole “guns don’t kill people” argument simply doesn’t hold up.
 They do tend to kill people, when used as intended, with skill.
 When used without skill, they miss people, or sometimes hit unintended targets, still injuring or killing people.
-But when a gun is used with its intended purpose, and done so with skill, people tend to die.
+But when a gun is used with its intended purpose, and done so with skill, people tend to die (or get really close to dying).

 Spoons make people fat when unhealthy instead of healthy food is put in them.